-You guys have asked some questions about newborn photos, Teddy’s birth announcement, Clara’s four year photo & annual video, and what I got for Mother’s Day, so this post is a smorgasbord of all that documentation.
+You guys have asked some questions about taking our own newborn photos, making Teddy’s birth announcement, taking Clara’s four year photo & making her annual video, and what I got for Mother’s Day (spoiler alert: it’s a super sentimental photo book of kid quotes from Clara), so this post is a smorgasbord of all that documentation.
 As I wrote this I thought “maybe John and I are more ‘document-happy’ than most people” – you know, to take so many photos and make a yearly video, etc. But then I realized that most people with a blog probably lean towards a love of capturing things, and a ton of our non-blogging friends and relatives have phones and computers full of videos and photos of their kids.
 So I think it’s just easier than ever thanks to cell phones, and maybe we’re not that unusual after all.

 We did stash our phones and break out the good camera to snap some casual newborn photos when Teddy was just a week old though, so here’s our favorite one on the cover of his birth announcement.
 We just used a template from TinyPrints, added the picture, and bought a few dozen.

 As is the case with most photoshoots, it gets a lot less glamorous when you zoom out.
 Yup, we snapped the photo above while John stood between a giant box and a plant in the office.